Assiniboine Credit Union

 Assiniboine Credit Union (ACU) is a credit union based in Winnipeg, Manitoba.
+ACU has 36 branches in the province.

 ACU was formed in 1943 by 15 employees of the Winnipeg Electric Company who got together to form the credit union.
 They named the new credit union after the street their company headquarters was on—Assiniboine Avenue.

-ACU now has 18 branches in Winnipeg and northern Manitoba.
-ACU merged with Astra and Vantis credit unions in 2007.
+ACU merged with Astra and Vantis credit unions in 2007 and with Caisse and Westoba in 2025.

 Branches

-As of 2024, Assiniboine Credit Union has 17 branches: 16 in Winnipeg and one in northern Manitoba—Thompson.
+As of 2026, Assiniboine Credit Union has 36 branches.

 As of 2020, ACU has two community economic development branches - in the West Broadway and North End neighborhoods of Winnipeg.
 These branches are deliberately placed in low-income areas in order to provide financial services to those ignored by the large commercial banks.

 The North End location was opened in 2012, on McGregor Street at College Avenue.
 Camilla, Duchess of Cornwall toured the facility during her visit to Winnipeg to learn more about Manitoba Credit Unions.